annaclf/lab-website-project-top-nav/README.md

 ## Description

 This is an example project built for practice purpose.
-The template is very much inspired from https://www.samanthaming.com/ (🙋‍♀️)

 The goal is that the students gain sufficient knowledge from practice to build something by themselves.